UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 It demonstrates the use of:
 - The different control modes of M2 (position, velocity, or torque)
-- The use of a standard joystick as a control input
 - The use of the libFLNL comunication library to pusblish the robot state in a Unity software and send commands to the state machine